kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 in this example.

-As a next step we add the hoppings, making use of `~kwant.builder.Builder.possible_hoppings`.
+As a next step we add the hoppings, making use of `~kwant.builder.HoppingKind`.
 Since we use our home-made lattice (instead of `kwant.lattice.honeycomb`), we have to define the hoppings ourselves: